anttisalonen/progbook/rst/flask2.rst

 As per the subprocess documentation, a special optional parameter called "shell" exists.
 If set to true, the command will be interpreted by our shell.
 This can simplify our code when we want our command to run in the background, and can also be used for redirecting the command output.
 (In a real software project, as per the subprocess documentation, it might be better to refrain from using "shell=True" and instead use the subprocess methods for running commands in the background or capturing command output.)

-Using "shell=True" also implies that providing a list of parameters to subprocess.call() is no longer necessary.
+Using "shell=True" also implies that providing the command as a list of parameters to subprocess.call() is no longer necessary.
 This means that if we wanted to e.g. run "ls -l" and redirect the output to a file called "out.txt", we could write this:

 .. code-block:: python